Build with AI

 Drafts not appearing

 By default, agents only see published documents.
-To include drafts, pass perspective=drafts as a URL parameter or set it on your Agent Context document.
+To include drafts, pass perspective=drafts as a URL parameter or set it on your Sanity Context document.
 Drafts are only visible to tokens that have read access to drafts; check the token's permissions if you've set perspective=drafts and still see only published content.

 Semantic search not returning ranked results